Ahmadhussain21/StudyHUB/README.md

 ## Project Description

 StudyHub is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
-The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
+The platform is built using the M, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
 StudyNotion aims to provide:
 * A seamless and interactive learning experience for students, making education